-Madrid succumbed to Gianluca Vialli's Chelsea in the first UEFA Super Cup to be played as a one-off match – as a curtain-raiser to the new European season – following the fixture's permanent move to Monaco.
+Madrid succumbed to Gianluca Vialli's Chelsea in the first UEFA Super Cup played as a one-off match – and curtain-raiser to the new European season – following the fixture's move to Monaco.
 Gianfranco Zola provided the pass that put Gustavo Poyet, previously with Madrid's Liga counterparts Real Zaragoza, in position to fire past Bodo Illgner with seven minutes left.

 2000: Real Madrid 1-2 Galatasaray (Raúl 79; Jardel 41pen, 102)

-Madrid suffered more disappointment two years later, this time against Galatasaray, who had become the first Turkish team to lift a European trophy with their defeat of Arsenal in the UEFA Cup final the preceding May.
-New signing Mário Jardel proved an instant hit with Cimbom fans by scoring twice, his second coming in extra time after Fatih Akyel had crossed into the penalty area.
+Madrid suffered more disappointment two years later, against a Galatasaray side who had become the first Turkish team to lift a European trophy with their defeat of Arsenal in the UEFA Cup final three months before.
+New signing Mário Jardel proved an instant hit with Cimbom supporters by scoring twice, his second in extra time after Fatih Akyel had crossed into the penalty area.

 2002: Real Madrid 3-1 Feyenoord (Paauwe og 15, Roberto Carlos 21, Guti 60; Van Hooijdonk 56)

 2014: Real Madrid 2-0 Sevilla (Ronaldo 30 49)

-A UEFA Super Cup record 30,854 crowd were present at the Cardiff City Stadium as Cristiano Ronaldo struck twice.
-New signings James Rodríguez and Toni Kroos started for Madrid and the former linked up with Gareth Bale – playing in the city of his birth – for the opener.
+A then UEFA Super Cup record crowd of 30,854 flocked to the Cardiff City Stadium to see Cristiano Ronaldo strike twice.
+Newcomers James Rodríguez and Toni Kroos also starred for Madrid, the former combining with Gareth Bale – playing in his city of birth – for the opener.
 Ronaldo added another after good work by Karim Benzema to extinguish the hopes of the UEFA Europa League holders.